Poland in the Eurovision Song Contest 2011: Competing entries

 TVP opened a submission period for interested artists and songwriters to submit their entries between 3 November 2010 and 21 December 2010.
 Only Polish artists and songwriters were eligible to compete.
-An eight-member selection committee selected five entries from the received submissions to compete in the national final, while TVP selected an additional six entries to compete as wildcards.
-The selection committee consisted of Piotr Klatt (musician, songwriter, journalist and music producer at TVP and artistic director of the Opole Festival), Maria Szabłowska (music journalist at TVP and Polish Radio), Krzysztof Szewczyk (music journalist at TVP and Polish Radio), Pawel Sztompke (journalist, music critic and editorial director of music at Polish Radio), Marek Sierocki (music journalist and artistic directors of the Opole Festival and Sopot Festival), Artur Orzech (Eurovision commentator, radio and television journalist and presenter), Mikołaj Dobrowolski (Assistant Head of Delegation for Poland at the Eurovision Song Contest) and Tomasz Deszczyński (President of OGAE Poland).
-The selected entries from the submission period were announced on 29 December 2010, while the wildcards were announced between 18 and 21 January 2011.
-On 18 January, "Control", written by Mateusz Krautwurst and to have been performed by The Positive, was disqualified from the national final as the song had been released before 1 September 2010.
+An eight-member selection committee selected five entries from the received submissions to compete in the national final, which were announced on 29 December 2010.
+The selection committee consisted of Piotr Klatt (musician, songwriter, journalist, music producer at TVP and artistic director of the Opole Festival), Maria Szabłowska (music journalist at TVP and Polish Radio), Krzysztof Szewczyk (music journalist at TVP and Polish Radio), Pawel Sztompke (journalist, music critic and editorial director of music at Polish Radio), Marek Sierocki (music journalist and artistic directors of the Opole Festival and Sopot Festival), Artur Orzech (Eurovision commentator, radio and television journalist and presenter), Mikołaj Dobrowolski (Assistant Head of Delegation for Poland at the Eurovision Song Contest) and Tomasz Deszczyński (President of OGAE Poland).
+TVP selected an additional six entries to compete as wildcards, which were announced between 18 and 21 January 2011.

+On 18 January 2011, "Control", written by Mateusz Krautwurst and to have been performed by the Positive, was disqualified from the national final as the song had been released before 1 September 2010.